-These risks are identified and assessed as part of the ALM and reinsurance process, in which the creditworthiness of all obliger's is monitored.
+These risks are identified and assessed as part of the ALM and reinsurance process, in which the creditworthiness of the obligor is monitored.
 The exposures to credit risks have been stable over the course of the reporting period for all the entities.